rverdam/Flow.Launcher.Plugin.Hoarder/README.md

 The plugin provides a context menu option:

-- **Hello World Python's Context menu**: Press enter to open the plugin's repository on GitHub.
+- **Copy URL to clipboard**: Copies the URL of the selected item to the clipboard

 ## Development